skalenetwork/skale-consensus/docs/exit.md

     KILL_INTERACTION_THREAD-->EXIT_THE_EXIT_THREAD
 ```

+## Exit procedure initiation

+Exit procedure may be initiated by

+* EXTERNAL_EXIT_REQUEST - external exit request, such a terminate signal
+* EXTERNAL_EXIT_REQUEST - node rotation exit, where a skaled self-exits to reload the config
+* CONSENUS_FATAL_ERROR - a fatal error occurs in consensus, and consensus requests skaled
+  restart
+* CONSENUS_STUCK_RESTART - consensus determines that it is stuck and request skaled for a restart

+Once the exit is initiated, skaled goes into INITIATE_SKALED_EXIT state.

 ## Standard exit procedure

-To initiate exit procedure, skaled need to do the following:
+Once the exit procedure is initiated, the following steps are performed by skaled

-* Stop accepting JSON-RPC requests except for the status calls.
+* STOP_ACCEPTING_JSON_RPC - stop accepting JSON-RPC requests except for the status calls.
-* create a separate detached SkaledExitThread to initiate the following steps
+* CREATE_EXIT_THREAD - create a separate detached SkaledExitThread to initiate the following steps
-* call exitGracefully() on consensus.
+* CALL_CONSENSUS_EXIT - call exitGracefully() on consensus.
 * The consensus will first try it exit gracefully on return of ConsensusExtFace::createBlock() ,
   and then after  timeout will do the hard exit.
-* After calling exitGraceFully(), SkaledExitThread will need to keep calling
+* CHECK_EXIT_STATUS_LOOP - after calling exitGraceFully(), SkaledExitThread will need to keep
-  ConsensusExtFace::getStatus()
+  calling  ConsensusExtFace::getStatus()
-* When the status becomes enum consensus_engine_status CONSENSUS_EXITED_HARD or
+* When the status becomes CONSENSUS_EXITED_HARD or
-  CONSENSUS_EXITED_GRACEFULLY, the SkaledExitThread will:
+  CONSENSUS_EXITED_GRACEFULLY, the SkaledExitThread will perform steps described in the
+  next sections

+# Steps after CONSENSUS_EXITED_GRACEFULLY

-* If status is CONSENSUS_EXITED_GRACEFULLY, all consensus threads will terminate.
-ExitThread then needs to
+If status is CONSENSUS_EXITED_GRACEFULLY, all consensus threads will terminate.

+ExitThread will then do the following steps

-  exit all other threads in skaled, and then exit itself.
+* EXIT_REST_OF_SKALED -  exit all other threads in skaled, and then exit itself.
-* If status is CONSENSUS_EXITED_HARD, skaled needs to use the procedure described in the next
-  section

-## Hard exit
+* EXIT_THE_EXIT_THREAD - ExitThread will exit iself as the last step.

+# Steps after CONSENSUS_EXITED_HARD

 Consensus maintains a single detached thread, SkaledInteractionThread to call the following
 functions